davide-gurrieri/parallel-GCN/README.md

 This repository is developed as part of the "High-Performance Data and Graph Analytics" contest at "Politecnico di Milano" university (see the [contest repository](https://github.com/ian-ofgod/hpdga-spring23)).
 It offers a CUDA implementation of a parallelized Graph Convolutional Network (GCN), which has been optimized to maximize classification accuracy on popular datasets.

-The parallelism enhances training and inference speed, resulting in a significant speedup compared to the sequential version.
-Moreover, classification accuracy is improved by adjusting the number of layers and optimizing the choice of hyperparameters through a validation dataset.
+The use of CUDA kernels on concurrent streams enhances training and inference speed, resulting in a substantial speedup up to 40.
+Moreover, the generalization of the number of layers, along with the selection of optimal hyperparameters using a validation dataset, has resulted in attaining satisfactory accuracy performance.

 ## Prerequisites